TheGloriousGenesis/CS_Learning/Machine_Learning/README.md

 - Use a simpler model first then build

-It is important during training that we try to avoid overfitting.
+It is important during training that we try to avoid over-fitting.

 >Find out the best ways to minimise training time in a model as well as prediction time in a model (production)

 #### Tune model

-Adjust hyperparameters for models on training and validation sets.
+Adjust hyper-parameters for models on training and validation sets.
 Not on test set!

+- Cross Validation
+  - Split train into K subsets.
+Train data on K-1 folds K times.
+Average performance.
+Do this for different model settings
+  - **Good** : If you know vague place on where to start searching for best parameters

+- Random Search
+  - Using the hyper-parameter, get a range in which you would need to search over and search (in grid like)
+- Bayesian optimisation
+  - Build probabilistic model of the object function and use it to smartly select hyper-parameters to evaluate
+  - **Good** : If your function is complex, non-linear or expensive to evaluate

 #### Test Data

 Evaluate model on this data!
 In general model should perform well for train, validate and test models.

 Ensure no over-fitting or under-fitting!
 To fix under-fititng the following things can be used: